WHERE ARE YOU FROM: Celenic Earth, but here on this planet I reside in Cape Town, South Africa

 Then came my first real console, the very first PSX.
 While my friends still had their Megadrive’s and Nintendo’s, I stayed away from them.
 It was only in later life when I could afford those original consoles that I bought them for myself.
 From the PSX, I was hooked on Sony and have stayed true to them ever since.
 I still have all 4 consoles, plus PSP & Vita.

 My hardware collection still consists of my original ones that I have had since new (minus Megadrive and SNES) except the Dragon and Amiga, although I only sold my Amiga 2 or 3 years ago with 7 disc boxes full of games.
 I then purchased an Xbox 360 from those funds just so I could get hold of the Silent Hill games for it.
+I have recently added the Xbox One to the collection.

 I also have a kick-ass Silent Hill nurse tattoo on my ribs